mil-tokyo/sukiyaki/README.md

 # Sukiyaki JavaScript Library
 The Fastest Deep Learning Library for JavaScript

-Sukiyaki is being developed to be the fastest Deep Learning Library for JavaScript.
+Sukiyaki is being developed as the fastest Deep Learning Library for JavaScript.
 It uses Sushi ( https://github.com/mil-tokyo/sushi ) inside for the fast matrix calculation.

-Related papers may be available ( http://mil-tokyo.github.io/miljs.html ).
+Related papers are available ( http://mil-tokyo.github.io/miljs.html ).

 ## Technical Features